Best Clip-on Tri-Bars Review 2013

-Clip-on aero bars cut more drag than any other bike upgrade.
-We’ve tested 15 to find the best set for you
+Clip-on triathlon aero bars cut more drag than any other bike upgrade.
+We’ve tested, rated and reviewed 15 of the best

 For something as seemingly simple as attaching two pipes and a pair of pads to your handlebars in a secure but not overly heavy way, we’re astonished every year by how many companies make a complete pig’s ear of their clip-on tri-bars.
 So it’s a good thing we’re here to let you know which ones raise the bar, and which ones fall below it.

 We’ve rounded up 15 of the latest sets, tested them thoroughly on the road, and rated them for performance and value.
 In terms of fit, shape, pad material and how much adjustment you need, clip-ons are a very personal choice, so our riding feedback is deliberately more descriptive than prescriptive so you can work out what’s going to suit you.

 Syntace has been refining its clip-on design for 15 years so it’s no surprise this unique set-up is pretty much perfect.
 The C3’s Double Helix Bend extensions give several natural-feeling hand positions.
 They also curve round to carry the sideways-sliding arm rests.
 There’s no fore/aft adjustment – instead you choose a size based on forearm length.
 Deep but firm Lycra-covered pads sit on carefully shaped, drooped-lip ‘Bio Wing’ cups, which are superbly comfortable and secure without being restrictive.
 Premium detailing includes anti-crush O-rings on the welded clamps, threaded computer mounts, cable routing protection and optional high-rise spacers.
 Weight is low, and the price more than fair too.